So, you want to Thru Hike a long-distance trail?

-He suggests going to the Company webpage to find the contact details so you can email.
-He suggests avoiding phoning although sometimes it necessary to get the email address of the best person or correct person to send your request to.
+He suggests going to the Company webpage to find the contact details, so you can email the correct person.
+He suggests avoiding phoning although sometimes it necessary to get the name or email of the best person to send your request to.

 You only get one shot make sure you use it, so you need to grab their attention.
 You can be funny if you like

-This is how I headed my email to Berthas “Hiking 2,000 miles with bare feet”.
+This is how I headed my email to Berghaus “Hiking 2,000 miles in bare feet”.

 They probably opened it just out of curiosity.
-It worked and I received three pairs of hiking boots.
+It worked, and I received three pairs of heavily discounted hiking boots.
 Well, okay, after a bit of grovelling

 Keith also suggest being specific in what you want